Jasmine rice: Recognition

 At the 2017 World Rice Conference held in Macau, Thailand's hom mali 105 (jasmine) rice was declared the world's best rice, beating 21 competitors.
 Thailand had entered three rice varieties in the competition.
-This marked the fifth time in the prior nine years that Thai jasmine rice has won the honour.
+This marked the fifth time in the prior nine years that Thai jasmine rice has won the honor.
 The judges of the competition were chefs from Macau restaurants.
 Criteria were taste and the shape of the rice grains.
 Cambodia finished second, Vietnam third.

-More recently, on 17 November 2022, the Phka Rumduol Jasmine variety rice from Cambodia was crowned the World’s Best Rice for the fifth time at the TRT (The Rice Trader) World Rice Conference which took place in Phuket, Thailand.
-Making Cambodia, the current title holder of "World's Best Jasmine Rice".
+More recently, on 17 November 2022, the Phka Rumduol jasmine variety of rice from Cambodia was crowned the World’s Best Rice for the fifth time at the TRT (The Rice Trader) World Rice Conference which took place in Phuket, Thailand.
+In 2025, Phka Rumduol and ST25 from Vietnam shared this top honor.

+In September 2026, jasmine rice became popular in the US, with North America ranking as the 2nd largest global market for the variety, accounting for 35% of the market share.